Manage collaboration experiences using Office for iOS and Android with Microsoft Intune

 - Combining Word, Excel, and PowerPoint in a way that simplifies the experience with fewer apps to download or switch between.
 It requires far less phone storage than installing individual apps while maintaining virtually all the capabilities of the existing mobile apps people already know and use.

 - Integrating Office Lens technology to unlock the power of the camera with capabilities like converting images into editable Word and Excel documents, scanning PDFs, and capturing whiteboards with automatic digital enhancements to make the content easier to read.

 - Adding new functionality for common tasks people often encounter when working on a phone—things like making quick notes, signing PDFs, scanning QR codes, and transferring files between devices.

-The richest and broadest protection capabilities for Office 365 data are available when you subscribe to the Enterprise Mobility + Security suite, which includes Microsoft Intune and Azure Active Directory Premium features, such as conditional access.
+The richest and broadest protection capabilities for Microsoft 365 data are available when you subscribe to the Enterprise Mobility + Security suite, which includes Microsoft Intune and Azure Active Directory Premium features, such as conditional access.
 At a minimum, you will want to deploy a conditional access policy that allows connectivity to Office for iOS and Android from mobile devices and an Intune app protection policy that ensures the collaboration experience is protected.

 Apply Conditional Access

 Organizations can use use Azure AD Conditional Access policies to ensure that users can only access work or school content using Office for iOS and Android.
 To do this, you will need a conditional access policy that targets all potential users.
 Details on creating this policy can be found in Require app protection policy for cloud app access with Conditional Access.

 Follow "Step 1: Configure an Azure AD Conditional Access policy for Office 365" in Scenario 1: Office 365 apps require approved apps with app protection policies, which allows Office for iOS and Android, but blocks third-party OAuth capable mobile device clients from connecting to Office 365 endpoints.